 White plate stacked with gluten-free mini blueberry muffins, with a pint container of fresh berries in the background.

-You can use a cookie scoop (or a large tablespoon) to scoop the batter into a greased muffin tin, and then they’re off to bake for 20-25 minutes.
+• Perfect Portions: You can use a cookie scoop (or a large tablespoon) to scoop the batter into a greased muffin tin, which makes portioning these mini muffins quick and mess-free.

-Enjoy them cold from the fridge, at room temperature, or warmed up with a little melted butter (traditional or plant-based) and honey drizzled on top.
+• Serving Suggestions: Enjoy them cold from the fridge, at room temperature, or warmed up with a little melted butter and honey drizzled on top.

 White plate stacked with gluten-free mini blueberry muffins, on a white background, with fresh berries scattered around.